Paul Schäfer: Early years

-After Salvador Allende came to power in 1970, Schäfer's community turned the compound into a fortress in fear of dispossession.
-Knowing that containers for his charitable organization were not checked by customs, Schäfer began smuggling weapons from Germany to the colony, including machine guns which were soon copied in his machine shops.
-He invited political dissidents including Roberto Thieme, the leader of the neo-Fascist group Patria y Libertad, to the Colonia and offered it to them as a base to plan a coup against Allende.
-During this time, Schäfer also started punishing children with electric shocks to their bodies, including to their genitalia, to keep them in line.
+After the election of Salvador Allende in 1970, Schäfer turned the compound into a fortress, fearing that the new socialist government would expropriate the colony's property.
+Knowing that containers for his charitable organization were not checked by customs, Schäfer began smuggling weapons from Germany, including machine guns, which were soon copied in the colony's machine shop.
+He invited right-wing dissidents including Roberto Thieme, the leader of the neo-fascist group Patria y Libertad, to Colonia Dignidad and offered the colony as a base from which to plan a coup against Allende.
+During this time, Schäfer also began punishing children with electric shocks to their bodies, including to their genitalia, to keep them in line.